716 Farm House Lane

 201 CURTISS 513 Farm House Lane Ames, IA 50011

-Study of experiential learning as it relates to formal education at both the secondary and higher education levels.
-Areas of study include early field experiences, internships/field experiences, teaching and learning in the classroom and via distance education, Science With Practice (SWP), and learning communities.
+His areas of expertise include: the study of experiential learning as it relates to formal education at both the secondary and higher education levels; early field experiences and internships; teaching and learning in the classroom and via distance education; and also Science With Practice and learning communities.

 716 Farm House Lane